Constipation is responsible for up to 5% of pediatric office visits. It is defined as delay or difficulty in defecation.

 Organic causes are rare but need to be considered.

-Delayed passage of meconium for > 24 to 48 h after birth raises suspicion of structural disorders, especially Hirschsprung disease.
+Delayed passage of meconium for > 24 to 48 hours after birth raises suspicion of structural disorders, especially Hirschsprung disease.

 Early intervention with dietary and behavior changes can successfully treat functional constipation.